State CHIP

 The goal of State CHIP is to reduce confusion and fear that may keep the children of immigrant families from accessing critical medical, dental, and mental health services.
 Receiving State CHIP benefits is not subject to public charge and will not affect immigration or citizenship status.

-As of November 18, 2024, 2015 children have been enrolled in State CHIP since the program opened enrollment on January 1, 2024.
+As of January 19, 2026, 1689 children have been enrolled in State CHIP since the program opened enrollment on May 1.
 With the available funding, we estimate the program will be able to cover up to 2,000 children.

 Choose one of these options to apply: